pybash1/py_everything/README.md

 - You don't have to write all of that code yourself, just call the pre-made functions.
 - You can inherit from our base class, and make your own with customizations.
 - There are two variants of most classes, a `Base` variant and an `Advanced` variant.
 - Make your own classes from our pre-provided `Base` variants.
-- Contribute to this project to add more features to the package.
+The Advanced ones are not for inheriting, but you could experiment.

 # Contributing
 ## Contribute to Code